vonglasow/atoum-documentation/source/en/asserters/dateInterval.inc.rst

 dateInterval
 ************

-It's the assertion dedicated to the object `DateInterval <http://php.net/dateinterval>`_.
+It's the assertion dedicated to `DateInterval <http://php.net/dateinterval>`_ object.

-If you try to test a value that's not a ``DateInterval`` (or a child class) with this assertion it will fail.
+If you try to test a value that is not a ``DateInterval`` (or a child class) with this assertion it will fail.

 .. _date-interval-is-clone-of: